 As of June 2016, there were approximately 2.2 million applications to choose from on Google Play Store, whereas the Apple App Store had 2 million apps.
 With the constant increase in the number of mobile apps, it is important to have a mobile app marketing plan in place as it will be essential to the success of your app.

 The right mobile app marketing strategy can put you ahead of your competition and ensures that users return to your app.
 However, marketers often make some of the common mistakes while promoting their apps that lead to disappointing results and waste of budget.

 So what is mobile UX and how can you make it awesome?
 When it comes to mobile, users want to browse quickly, complete tasks with as few steps as possible, and consume content easily on small screens.
-To ensure you’re providing an amazing experience on mobile, we’ve outlined the best practices and essentials of mobile optimisation below.
+To ensure you’re providing an amazing mobile user experience, we’ve outlined the best practices and essentials of mobile optimization below.

 Step 1: Check your website with Google’s Mobile-Friendly Test

 Rather than simply guessing as to whether your site is mobile-friendly, start by taking Google’s Mobile-Friendly Test which analyses any inputted URL and tells you whether or not its mobile-friendly, whilst providing a preview of how the page looks on a mobile screen.
 If the page isn’t mobile-friendly, it will tell you exactly which issues need work, for example, the text being too small or clickable elements being too close together.
 You then have a list of actionable issues to work on to improve your mobile UX.